 - Bertram in Ball of Fire suffers from this when Sugarpuss shows him what "yum yum" is.
 She kisses him three times until he loses balance and collapses into an armchair.
 Then he rushes out of the room in embarrassment and arousal to calm himself down and returns, shyly asking Sugarpuss to do it again.
 This fourth kiss makes him wander around with a dazed grin on his face, making his work colleagues realise that he's developing a crush on Sugarpuss.
 Considering that he's a shy, socially-awkward]] professor of English language that has no friends other than the professors he works with, those "yum yum" kisses were probably his first.

 - Harry Potter suffers pre-Kiss Catatonia in The Order of the Phoenix, getting scared stiff when Cho comes at him under the mistletoe (he's pretty stunned afterwards, but not so badly that he can't move).

-- In Deathly Hallows, Ron is described as being a bit starry-eyed after he and Hermione have a serious kiss.
+- In Deathly Hallows, Ron is described as being a bit starry-eyed (well, took a Bludger to the back of the head) after he and Hermione (finally) have a serious kiss.

 - Piers Anthony has featured some examples of this in some of his series, as a side-effect of the general freak-out effect that exists in some of the worlds he creates.

 - In the fourth book of the Percy Jackson series, Annabeth gives Percy a kiss as he goes off on a presumably suicidal mission.
-He sits there in a daze "trying to remember [[Percy's]] own name" for a while until he hears approaching doom.
+He sits there in a daze trying to remember his own name for a while until he hears approaching doom.

 - The only account in Arthuriana of a woman donning armor has her pretending to be an attacking knight in order to startle her suitor out of his rapturous contemplation of her beauty.